Network Topology Optimization via Deep Reinforcement Learning: Case Study and Experiments

 Fig. \ref{fig:RLmediumdatasetentropyvalueloss} shows the entropy loss and value loss of training RL agent in a large dataset.
 Without the GNN classifier, it demonstrates convergence in different training settings.
 However, the entropy loss cannot converge to nearly $0$ when training an RL agent with GNN classifier.
-This is because in the GNN training, we use a threshold to cluster the graphs.
-Thus, there can be multiple graphs with the objective value being larger than the threshold and the final RL policy can sample from multiple idealized graphs, leading to non-zero entropy loss.
+This is because in the GNN training, we use a threshold to cluster the topologies.
+Thus, there can be multiple topologies with the objective value being larger than the threshold and the final RL policy can sample from multiple idealized topologies, leading to non-zero entropy loss.
 The value loss still converges to $10^{-7}\sim 10^{-11}$, which confirms the observation.